Answered! Jump to accepted answer.

 The test at the end of the lesson marked the choice: Jack took the giant down (killed him) as wrong.
 It accepted only the choice: Jack took the giant downstairs as correct.
 Why?
 The lesson suggests that the first choice to be one of the correct meanings.
 What am I missing?

-This relates to:Descendre can be used with avoir or être in Le Passé Composé... and changes meaning -
+This question relates to:French lesson "Descendre can be used with avoir or être in Le Passé Composé... and changes meaning"

 9 October 2018